If you’re looking for an email service provider to power your blog, ConvertKit is probably top of mind.

 ConvertKit lets you organize subscribers in two ways:

 - Tags – Help organize existing subscribers based on previous behavior, like purchasing a product or clicking specific links in your emails.

-- Segments – Lets you create segments of your email list using one or more tags.
+- Segments – This lets you create segments of your email list using one or more tags.

 You can create segments using other filters, like specific sign-up forms subscribers completed or specific products subscribers bought.
 But tags are the most powerful way to create new segments to market to.

-Unlike ActiveCampaign, it does not support email lists as a way of organizing your subscribers.
+Unlike ActiveCampaign, it does not support email lists to organize your subscribers.

-ConvertKit doesn’t have as many automation features as something like ActiveCampaign.
-But the bright side is that ConvertKit keeps things user-friendly with its visual flowchart builder.
+ConvertKit doesn’t have as many automation features as ActiveCampaign, but ConvertKit keeps things user-friendly with its visual flowchart builder.